NikRomaniuk/Outgrowth/README.md

 ## 🎨 Design

 Calm, methodical gameplay with a scientific approach to plant breeding.
-Solo experience in a space station atmosphere-
+Solo experience in a space station atmosphere.

 ## 📝 Academic Project